-&lt;sup>3 Downstream subsidiaries to be included in the assessment would be limited to those included in regulatory consolidation.
+&lt;sup>4 Downstream subsidiaries to be included in the assessment would be limited to those included in regulatory consolidation.

+- a) Size (subsection 3.2)

+- b) Interconnectedness (subsection 3.3)

-- c) Substitutability / jurisdiction's financial institution infrastructure (subsection 3.4) - d) Complexity (subsection 3.5)
+- c) Substitutability / jurisdiction's financial institution infrastructure (subsection 3.4)

+- d) Complexity (subsection 3.5)

-A two stage approach is used to assess and then identify D-SIBs.
+A two-stage approach is used to assess and then identify D-SIBs.
 The first stage involves assessing the quantitative factors of size and substitutability, using an indicator based approach.
 This approach is explained in section 3.6.